Rhinoplasty Nose Surgery

 Nose surgery is usually performed on an outpatient basis and takes a few hours to complete, depending on the amount of correction needed.
 Anesthesia will be administered, and Dr. Wise will begin sculpting the cartilage and underlying structures of the nose.
 After surgery, a splint will be placed on the outside for protection.
 Dr. Wise does not use nasal packing!

 Am I A Good Candidate For Rhinoplasty?

-The best candidates for rhinoplasty are looking for improvement in the appearance of his or her nose.
+The best candidates for rhinoplasty in New Jersey are looking for improvement in the appearance of his or her nose.
 They have complaints with nasal appearance and have realistic expectations of the result.
 Increased confidence and an improved appearance are the typical results of rhinoplasty.
 Candidates should be in good physical and psychological health, non-smokers, and are able to avoid blood thinning medications for two weeks prior to surgery.
 Some rhinoplasty cases, such as ethnic rhinoplasty, are more complex procedures, but they can be performed successfully at the hands of an experienced surgeon, like Dr. Wise.
 A consultation with Dr. Wise will be the best means to determine if rhinoplasty is right for you.